neo4j-contrib/py2neo/README.rst

 **Py2neo** is a client library and toolkit for working with `Neo4j <https://neo4j.com/>`_ from within `Python <https://www.python.org/>`_ applications and from the command line.
 The library supports both Bolt and HTTP and provides a high level API, an OGM, admin tools, an interactive console, a Cypher lexer for Pygments, and many other bells and whistles.
-Unlike previous releases, Py2neo does not require an HTTP-enabled server and can work entirely through Bolt.

 When considering whether to use py2neo or the `official Python Driver for Neo4j <https://github.com/neo4j/neo4j-python-driver>`_, there is a trade-off to be made.
 Py2neo offers a higher level API and an OGM, but the official driver provides mechanisms to work with clusters, such as automatic retries.